tarantool/tarantool/changelogs/unreleased/elections-leader-fencing.md

 ## feature/raft

- * Servers with elections enabled will resign leadership and become read-only when number of connected replicas becomes less than quorum.
+* Servers with elections enabled will resign the leadership and become read-only when the number of connected replicas becomes less than a quorum.
   This should prevent split-brain in some situations (gh-6661).